 Finally, the whistleblower may also receive compensation for their attorneys’ fees and legal costs, either incurred to prosecute their original whistleblower action or incurred to defend against an employer’s wrongful retaliation.

-How a Nashville Whistleblower Attorney Can Help
+How a Whistleblower Attorney in Nashville Can Help

 If you are considering making a whistleblower claim, you should move quickly.
 Someone else may decide to file a claim first, which means that you miss out on a potentially lucrative award.
 There are also deadlines to follow when making a whistleblower claim.
 Failure to adhere to those deadlines could result in the loss of your claim.